dlefebvre614/Simplon-Symfony_5.3.3-mySupport_test/README.md

 ISSUE #1 : Installation of Symfony 5.3.3 full from scratch.

-symfony new mySupport --version=5.3 --full
+symfony new mySupport_test --version=5.3 --full

 ISSUE #2 : templates clean, darkly et sb-admin and static model in branch template